dvdnobl/CiBER-Seq/README.md

  - Plots generated from EDA, QC, and DESeq2 are put in the "plots" directory.

  - Code for EDA, QC, and running DESeq2 is saved as the "DESeq2_his4.R" file.

+ - Code used for meta-analysis is in "meta-analysis.R"

+R version 4.0.5 is required.

+Require dependencies (latest version for all):
+ - tidyverse
+ - metaRNAseq
+ - metap
+ - DESeq2
+ - pheatmap
+ - metaRNASeq